find your perfect postgrad program

 Germany has its own comprehensive database of scholarships which is well worth looking at.

-Denmark and all nearly all EU countries participate in the Erasmus Mundus program which provides scholarships and grants to individuals.
+Denmark and nearly all EU countries participate in the Erasmus Mundus Joint Masters scheme, which provides scholarships and grants to individuals on selected high-level joint masters degrees delivered by international consortia of universities.

-If you study in Ireland you can get ‘Fee grants’ that cover the course cost and ‘Maintenance grants’ to cover living expenses.
-Click here for a list of available funding in Ireland.
+If you study in Ireland, you can get ‘fee grants’ that cover the course cost and ‘maintenance grants’ to cover living expenses.
+Information about Irish student grants for postgraduate study is now provided through the Students Universal Support Ireland (SUSI) website: Click here for a list of available funding in Ireland.

 For students in the Netherlands there are many ‘grants’ available but these must be repaid in monthly instalments.
+The Dutch government supports higher education students through a combination of basic and supplementary grants and loans; the exact mix and repayment obligations depend on your circumstances and the type of programme.
 The ‘Fondation Fernand Lazard’ offers up to €25,000 worth of funding to students in the EU.
-Students in the EU can also look into The Community Research and Development Information Service (CORDIS) which offers grants to students that participate in collaborative programs across Europe.
+Students in the EU can also look into the Community Research and Development Information Service (CORDIS), which lists EU‑funded research projects and related opportunities across Europe.

-Students in Scotland can apply for grants through ‘The Student Awards agency for Scotland’.
+Students in Scotland can apply for grants and loans through the Student Awards Agency Scotland (SAAS).

 These are just a few examples of the sources of funding available to postgraduate students in Europe.
 There are many other funding bodies across Europe so find a course that you like or a country you would like to study in and investigate what’s out there.